 If you’ve been tagging along with us for awhile, you know that when we recently returned from our second RTW, we stumbled across a surprising find in the Southeast USA – a little, inexpensive one-bedroom condo that would suit us perfectly.
 We could live there, visit with our families and friends, then turn the key to go traveling anytime with no worries.
 So we bought it and decided to name it “Basecamp Gallivance.”

-There was only one catch – it was a total wreck.
+There was only one catch – it needed some serious TLC.

 Parking our rolling backpacks (only temporarily).